flutter/website/src/content/ui/navigation/index.md

 },
 ```

+`/second` represents a _named route_ that was declared in the
-Routes specified here are called _named routes_.
-For a complete example, follow
+`MaterialApp.routes` list.
+For a complete example, follow the
-the [Navigate with named routes][] recipe from the Flutter Cookbook.
+[Navigate with named routes][] recipe from the Flutter Cookbook.

 ### Limitations